-If you have installed either a Smart Card Reader or a Memory Stick/Secure Digital card reader, install the Smart I/O Device Driver.
+If you have installed either a Smart Card Reader or a Memory Stick/Secure Digital card reader, or have installed the optional Smart Panel, install the Smart I/O Device Driver.
+Click on the item and follow the installation program's instructions.